Microsoft strengthens app management with acquisition

 Microsoft has acquired application management technology provider BlueStripe Software and will integrate the solution into its own offerings, dumping the start-up's own offering in the process.

-Microsoft says the acquisition will help customers improve applications visibility and management across the data centre and cloud.
+Microsoft says the acquisition will help customers improve applications visibility and management across the data center and cloud.

 BlueStripe’s solution is commonly used to extend the value of Microsoft System Center by adding application-aware infrastructure performance monitoring.

-The company’s solution helps map, monitor and troubleshoot applications distributed across multiple environments including data centres and cloud.
+The company’s solution helps map, monitor and troubleshoot applications distributed across multiple environments including data centers and cloud.

 “While IT teams may not operate all of the infrastructure where the applications run, they still require visibility and the ability to manage these applications in order to support and protect the business,” Neil says.